 Mental Images was bought in December 2007 by NVIDIA, trying to bring some freshness to the old Mental Ray.
 We saw concrete results just in 2015 when the new GI NEXT was implemented.
 With this new GI model, Mental Ray can use the power of CUDA to compute the indirect/global illumination on GPU.
 Anyway a big part of the render computing is still CPU based, I hope to see some big steps toward the full GPU utilization.

 Arnold is an unbiased (so it's similar to Maxwell, Octane, Cycles), physically based, ray tracing 3D rendering application created by the company Solid Angle.
-Arnold is an advanced Monte Carlo ray tracing renderer built for the demands of feature-length animation and visual effects.
-Originally co-developed with Sony Pictures Imageworks and now their main renderer, Arnold is used at over 300 studios worldwide including ILM, Framestore, MPC, The Mill and Digic Pictures.
-Arnold was the primary renderer on dozens of films from Monster House and Cloudy with a Chance of Meatballs to Pacific Rim and Gravity.
-On 4 January 2017, the Academy of Motion Picture Arts and Sciences recognized Fajardo with a Scientific and Engineering award (Academy plaque) for "the creative vision and original implementation of the Arnold Renderer."
+Arnold is an advanced Monte Carlo ray tracing render engine built for the demands of feature-length animation and visual effects.
+Originally co-developed with Sony Pictures Imageworks and now their main render engine, Arnold is used at over 300 studios worldwide including ILM, Framestore, MPC, The Mill and Digic Pictures.
+Arnold was the primary render engine on dozens of films from Monster House and Cloudy with a Chance of Meatballs to Pacific Rim and Gravity.
+On 4 January 2017, the Academy of Motion Picture Arts and Sciences recognized Fajardo with a Scientific and Engineering award (Academy plaque) for "the creative vision and original implementation of the Arnold Render engine."

 These are the main attractives of Arnold Render: is simple and fast to learn, is photo realistic with no efforts, is memory efficient and can handle extreme complex assets without problems (did you saw Gravity?!), alShaders (a powerful toolset for artists).